-To get from the parking lot/shuttle stop to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 308 steps.
+To get from the parking lot to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 313 steps.
 Please take your time walking from the parking lot to the Visitor Center and climbing the stairs.
 When wind speeds exceed 40 mph, the stairs leading down to the lighthouse are closed for visitors' safety.
-If the stairs are closed, the brown sign visible on the left side of the photograph to the right (or above if viewed on a small screen) will indicate that the stairs are closed due to high winds.
+If the stairs are closed, a brown sign at the trailhead will indicate that the stairs are closed due to high winds.

 Stay on designated trails